tiny8877/okta.github.io/_source/_use_cases/inline_hooks/import_hook/import_hook.md

 ## About

 The Import Inline Hook enables you to add custom logic to the process of importing new users into Okta from an app.
-Your custom logic can modify user attributes, resolve uniqueness conflicts, and update the results of any matching rules that were applied.
+You can resolve uniqueness conflicts, update the results of any matching rules that were applied, and set user profile attributes.

 ## Objects in the Request from Okta